imranmaj/puppy/README.md

 `"preferred_item_slots": {str: int}`

-Maps item ids to preferred item slots in game (0 to 5).
+Maps item names to preferred item slots in game (0 to 5).
 When you buy an item on this list, the game will attempt to place it in your preferred slot specified here.

 For example,